grabbit Food Finder App POC

 The foundation of the experience — what are people actually eating right now.
 No reviews, no long descriptions, just immediate visual signal.
 Content is primarily user-generated, supplemented by scraped imagery from sources like social media, Google Maps, Yelp, and restaurant-provided photos, ensuring density and variety even in less active areas.

-Content is surfaced based on proximity, making discovery hyper-relevant.
+Content is surfaced based on proximity, making results specific to where you actually are.
 Users can explore a specific area and seamlessly transition from browsing to action with one-tap directions via native maps.

 For users who don’t know what they want, a swipe-based flow removes the need to search entirely.
-Set a few lightweight parameters, then quickly pass or “GrabbIt” — turning indecision into momentum.
+Set a few quick preferences, then quickly pass or “GrabbIt” — turning indecision into momentum.

 Images are organized using metadata and simple categorization (e.g., burgers, sushi, drinks), making content browsable without requiring manual tagging or effort from users.